fboender/scriptform/doc/MANUAL.md

 ### <a name="script_validation">Validation</a>

-Fields of the form are validated by Scriptform before the script is called.
+Fields of the form are validated by the Scriptform backend before the script is called.
+If you have a HTML5 capable browser, the form will also be validated in the browser before you submit it.

 Exactly what is validated depends on the options specified in the Form Definition.
 For more info on that, see the *Field Types* section of this manual.

+Form validation is somewhat limited.
+For example, you can force a string's minimum and maximum length, but you cannot do more advanced validation such as checking if it starts with a certain value.
+If you wish to do that, you will have to do the validation in the script callback for a form.

 ### <a name="script_fieldvalues">Field values</a>